kiddjsh/Treasure-Cave/README.md

 # Enemies
 Enemies appear on screen from either the top, bottom, right or left side.
 1. Thief:
-    a.
+    1.1.
 Enemy will start in a specific position within the cave.
-    b.
+    1.2.
 Enemy will be invisible to the player at the start of game.
-    c.
+    1.3.
 Enemy will be invisible to player if Torch is found.
-    d.
+    1.4.
 Enemy is only visible to the player if the Eye is found.
-    e.
+    1.5.
 With each move of the player, thief will make a random move.
-    f.
+    1.5.1.
 Enemy will attack player as soon as player is in range.
-        i.
+    1.5.2.
 If player dies when attacked game is over.
-    g.
+    1.6.
 Enemy can attack monster if encountered.
-        i.
+    1.6.1.
 If thief or monster dies, game continues.
-    h.
+    1.7.
 Enemy can find treasure.
-        i.
+    1.7.1.
 If found game is over.

 2. Monster:
 a.
 Enemy will be positioned within the cave along with the treasure.